dther/tashk/README.md

 Then configure your system to do that command however often you please to automatically write your changes to origin whenever a certain time occurs.
+Be sure to have some way of authenticating yourself to the remote repository.
+Haven't figured it out yet...

+> NOTE: cron acts funny, since it's not "really" you when it runs commands.
+> be sure to explicitly set $TASHKDIR *in* the crontab.

 ### How do I do that whenever...
 I think you get the picture from the last two tips.
 Git is really neat.